How to Get Cited by Claude AI in 2026 | BizAI

 Establish Real Author Expertise

 Every article should have a named author with a bio that includes credentials.
 If your team lacks PhDs, leverage practical experience: "10 years in the industry" is fine.
 But be honest — Claude can detect inflated claims.
+A study from the Content Marketing Institute found that articles with explicit author bios had 34% higher citation rates in AI responses.

 Get Cited by Other AIs First